 The Lab's use is two-fold:

 - First, it is used by students in the required two-semester Senior Design sequence.
-Their projects are more profitably implemented on networked workstations than on personal laptops, with which all Stevens students are equipped.
+Their projects are more profitably implemented on networked workstations than on personal laptops.
 A special feature of the Senior Design course is that it uses a novel pedagogic methodology entitled "Live-Thru Case Histories."
 Further development of, and the study of, the efficacy of the Live-Thru Case History Method are being studied under grants from the New Jersey Commission on Science and Technology and the National Science Foundation, in part with the aid of custom software being developed in the Lab.

 - Second, as affiliates of both Prof. Barry Boehm's University of Southern California Center for Software Engineering and of the DOD-sponsored CEBASE (Center for Experimentally-Based Software Engineering), led by Prof. Boehm and Prof. Victor Basili of the University of Maryland, the Software Engineering Lab's faculty are using the lab for experimentation in software engineering technologies and methodologies.
 Subjects of these studies include high-reliability software, methods for avoiding the need to perform full-scale defect detection and elimination, and modern agile software development practices pair programming, refactoring, etc. Specific studies of software reliability theory in concert with the Stevens computer engineering program are conducted with the goal of constraining the execution of software products from executing inherent faults so that they do not become failures.